sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/140 - fixed-table.md

 **Use**

-- Use the Fixed Table method when dealing with tables in the same document type that always have the same column layout (same headings, same number of columns).
+- Use the Fixed Table method for tables in the same document type that always have the same column layout (same headings, same number of columns).

 **Requirements**